API & Webhook Integration

 return hmac.compare_digest(signature, expected)

-# In your webhook handler:
+# In your webhook handler (use the raw request body):

 is_valid = verify_webhook_signature(